paul-marechal/paul-marechal.github.io/godot/_posts/2024-11-07-orienting-a-vr-character.md

 <script type="module" src="/assets/vr-hmd-forward.js"></script>
 <div id="vr-hmd-forward-root" class="demo-threejs"></div>

-One issue there happens when the player looks down to the ground: With just a few movement of the head it is possible to drastically alter the direction!
+One issue there happens when the player looks down to the ground: With only slight movements of the head it is possible to drastically alter the direction!

 ## The better approach